BARRIO TELEVISION at BIPOC Media Conference, Kaleidoscope Live! in Charlotte, NC

 Contribute Here

-The Independence Public Media Foundation (IPMF) awards $25,000 to Barrio Television through its Local Filmmaker Fund.
+The Independence Public Media Foundation (IPMF) awards a generous grant to Barrio Television through its Local Filmmaker Fund.

 In her Q&A with The Gotham, DiPasquale reflects on her journey from politics to filmmaking, how The Gotham community, through fiscal sponsorship, workshops, and connections, has provided an ecosystem supportive of her work, her discovery of the Realidades program after 10 years of research, and her experience developing Barrio Television.